 Parkwood Farms Therapy Center, Inc. was founded on a hope and a dream…

-Her dream was to create a center where all the services are geared towards improving the quality of life for special needs children…that dream was brought to life because of one child.
+My child’s diagnosis inspired my dream to create a Center where all the services are geared to improving the quality of life for persons with special needs…that dream was brought to life because of one precious child.

-In February 2002, she purchased 9.11 acres in Snellville, GA to build her dream.
-Construction of a therapeutic facility immediately began.
-The first project was building a six-stall barn and a covered riding arena, designed specifically for HippoTherapy.
-During construction, she selected and purchased three horses and trained them for therapeutic work.
+In February 2002, I purchased over nine acres in Snellville, GA in order to build that dream.
+Construction began immediately on the therapeutic riding facility.
+The first project was building a six-stall barn and a covered riding arena, designed specifically for Hippotherapy/Equine Assisted Activities.
+During construction, three horses were selected, purchased and trained for therapeutic work.

 On May 15th, 2002, Parkwood Farms Therapy Center opened its doors for Hippotherapy/Equine Assisted Activities to 22 riders.
 Since then the construction and programs have continued to grow.
 The Therapy Center now has lights and a sound system in the covered arena which allows for sessions after dark and in inclement weather.
 In 2003, an outdoor dressage-sized ring was added for the more advanced riders.
 Over the years, with the help of local businesses, churches, civic groups, and volunteers, the Center has been able to add the construction of many projects; fences around the perimeter of the pastures, a hay & feed barn, mounting platforms, a wash rack for the horses, wheelchair-accessible ramps to both arenas, and a seating area called the “Parent Corral”.
 The addition that we are most proud of is the development of a trail system that stretches over a half-mile, meandering through the woods.
 The Center is continually adding decorations and sections to the trails to further engage riders.